Skip to main content

 Michigan voters have the right to cast a ballot early and in person at an early voting site before Election Day.

-For the August 5, 2025 Election, New Baltimore and Sterling Heights will hold early voting as noted below.
+For the November 4, 2025 Election, Mount Clemens, New Baltimore and Sterling Heights will hold early voting as noted below.

 In November 2022, Michigan voters overwhelmingly approved a constitutional amendment that gives voters the right to vote early and in person at early voting sites before statewide and federal elections.
 Communities may also choose to provide early voting for local elections.